 You can upgrade your CDL class from C to B or from B to A at any time.
 But you have to go through the standard application procedure, including the written and skills exams.
 The same goes for adding new endorsements to your CDL.
 The application and exam fee for the upgrade costs $35, and endorsement applications cost $10 each.

-You must self-certify your type of vehicle operation with the Maine BMV by January 2014.
+You must self-certify your type of vehicle operation with the Maine BMV.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 - Excepted Interstate

 - Excepted Intrastate